- Opportunities to Obtain Payor Input

 - Device description including stage of development of the technology;

-- Submission number (if applicable); and Brief statement explaining why the device is an appropriate candidate for Parallel Review (be sure to address each of the four criteria outlined below).
+- Brief statement explaining why the device is an appropriate candidate for Parallel Review (be sure to address each of the four criteria outlined below).

 Preference for enrollment in Parallel Review is given to devices that meet all the following criteria: